canjs/can-debug/doc/can-debug.md

-**NOTE**: Please note that some of the observables printed out in the console do not necessarily match the ones found in application code, as mentioned before, observables used internally are listed as dependencies, such is the case of `Observation<Person{}'s fullName getter>` in this example.
+**NOTE**: Please note that some of the observables printed out in the console do not necessarily match the ones found in application code, as mentioned before, observables used internally are listed as dependencies, such is the case of `Observation<Person{}'s fullName getter>` in the example.

-Click the button in the example below and inspect the output in the browser's console tab.
+Click the "logWhatChangesMe" button in the demo below and inspect the output in the browser's console tab.

 @demo demos/can-debug/log-what-changes-map.html

-Understading the relationships between types is helpful to debug certain kind of issues, but most of the time you want to understand what affects other kind of
+Understading the relationships between types is helpful to debug certain kind of issues, but most of the time you want to understand what affects DOM nodes rendering.
-observables: DOM nodes.

 The following example shows how to use `debug.logWhatChangesMe` to log what changes the `<h1>` element bound to the `fullName` property.